git-ecosystem/git-credential-manager/README.md

 ---

-[Git Credential Manager][gcm] (GCM) is a secure Git credential helper built on [.NET][dotnet] that runs on Windows, macOS, and Linux.
+[Git Credential Manager][gcm] (GCM) is a secure
+[Git credential helper][git-credential-helper] built on [.NET][dotnet] that runs on Windows, macOS, and Linux.
+It aims to provide a consistent and secure authentication experience, including multi-factor auth, to every major source control hosting service and platform.

+GCM supports (in alphabetical order) [Azure DevOps][azure-devops], Azure DevOps Server (formerly Team Foundation Server), Bitbucket, GitHub, and GitLab.
-Compared to Git's [built-in credential helpers][git-tools-credential-storage] (Windows: wincred, macOS: osxkeychain, Linux: gnome-keyring/libsecret) which provides single-factor authentication support working on any HTTP-enabled Git repository, GCM provides multi-factor authentication support for [Azure DevOps][azure-devops], Azure DevOps Server (formerly Team Foundation Server), GitHub, Bitbucket, and GitLab.
+Compare to Git's [built-in credential helpers][git-tools-credential-storage] (Windows: wincred, macOS: osxkeychain, Linux: gnome-keyring/libsecret), which provide single-factor authentication support for username/password only.

-Git Credential Manager (GCM) replaces the .NET Framework-based [Git Credential Manager for Windows][gcm-for-windows] (GCM), and the Java-based [Git Credential Manager for Mac and Linux][gcm-for-mac-and-linux] (Java GCM), providing a consistent authentication experience across all platforms.
+GCM replaces both the .NET Framework-based
+[Git Credential Manager for Windows][gcm-for-windows] and the Java-based [Git Credential Manager for Mac and Linux][gcm-for-mac-and-linux].

 ## Install